 Kids cannot deposit cheques or cash into their Mydoh account

 Under the family bundle, you can select a primary account and an account holder, which must be an adult, and then select and set up a separate bank account for your teen.
 Not only does your teen pay no monthly fees, but they get unlimited no-fee daily banking, including Interac e-Transfers.
-If you open a new account and meet certain requirements, your family gets a welcome bonus of $700.
+If you open a new account and meet certain requirements, your family gets a welcome bonus worth $750.

 No monthly fee for your teen